WHO IS THIS MATT PERSON ANYWAY?

 16th - 18th December 2021

-Following the successful 2019 production, Dark Tales in Winter is returning with a double-bill of one-act plays, each for a single performer.
-The 2021 production includes my own adaptation of The Shadow by E. Nesbit, and The Black Cat by Edgar Allan Poe, which has been adapted by Hannah Torrance.
-The world premiere of these two new adaptations will be staged at the Arena Theatre in Wolverhampton in December 2021.
+Following the successful 2019 production, Dark Tales in Winter returned with a double-bill of one-act plays, each for a single performer.
+The 2021 production included my own adaptation of The Shadow by E. Nesbit, and The Black Cat by Edgar Allan Poe, which was adapted by Hannah Torrance.
+The world premiere of these two new adaptations was staged at the Arena Theatre in Wolverhampton in December 2021.

 In the midst of winter, the Arena Theatre and Beautiful Shadows bring you two chilling, classic tales adapted for the stage by a contemporary playwright and brought to life by talented performers.